-I also have commercial experience of the E-business sector, having worked as a consultant for a professional-services company delivering web-based auction solutions, with over ten years of commercial software engineering experience.
-I am currently the CTO and co-founder of blockchain-analytics company Mesonomics Ltd. Previously, I co-founded a startup company, Ripple Software Ltd. which developed econometric analysis tools for power-sellers in the eBay market place, and Victria Ltd, which developed a prototype dark-pool trading platform.
+I also have commercial experience of the electronic-commerce and financial sectors, having worked for a number of SMEs and Blue-chip companies, with a total of over ten years of commercial software engineering experience.
+I am currently the CTO and co-founder of blockchain-analytics company Mesonomics Ltd. Previously, I co-founded a startup company, Ripple Software Ltd., which developed econometric analysis tools for power-sellers in the eBay market place, and later Victria Ltd which delivered a prototype dark-pool trading platform.